Johan van Veen: Delta Plan

 From 1937 onward, van Veen warned about the deplorable condition of the Dutch flood defences.
 He stipulated that a disaster was imminent, but politically he found no support for his warnings, the main reason being that improvement of dikes would cost a lot of money, which was not available in the Netherlands just after the war (the country depended mainly on money from the Marshall Plan).
-He had already published a book in English on the history of Dutch Hydraulic Engineering (Dredge, Drain, Reclaim, the Art of a Nation).
-In later reprints of this book he added a chapter by "Dr. Cassandra" as he used this pseudonym, including these warnings.
-His final warning report was a study describing the risks, including a plan to improve the situation by closing some estuaries.
-This document was dated January 29, 1953.